Stargirl (TV series): Arrowverse

 Stargirl and her team were briefly introduced in the Arrowverse crossover "Crisis on Infinite Earths" in January 2020, through archive footage from "The Justice Society" episode.
 Stargirl is set on a new Earth-2, created during the crossover.
 Stargirl from the pre-Crisis Earth-1 had previously appeared in three episodes of season two of Legends of Tomorrow, portrayed by Sarah Grey, between October 2016 and February 2017.

 Regarding any proper crossovers with the Arrowverse, Johns and Bassinger were keen on the idea.
-In April 2020, Johns said, "right now the main concern is making sure that this show is great, that these characters are great, that they have their own stories and they get the proper screen time and the proper episodes to develop on their own.
+Johns said that "right now the main concern is making sure that this show is great, that these characters are great, that they have their own stories and they get the proper screen time and the proper episodes to develop on their own.
 So hopefully in the future we can do something fun, but the first season is all about making sure that Stargirl is the best show it can possibly be".
 Bassinger added that there had already been preliminary discussion about crossing over with The Flash, and she was hopeful to be able to crossover with Melissa Benoist on Supergirl.
 John Wesley Shipp reprised his role as an alternate version of Jay Garrick from The Flash.
 Johns said Shipp's appearance helped connect "our universe directly with the other shows, and also shows that were part of a grander universe.
-It opens up the door to opportunities for us to eventually interact with those [Arrowverse] characters, and that was important."
+It opens up the door to opportunities for us to eventually interact with those Arrowverse characters, and that was important".

-In September 2022, Bassinger filmed material for the fourth season of the HBO Max series Titans; that series exists on Earth-9 of the live multiverse.
+Bassinger reprised the role of Stargirl in the ninth episode of the fourth season of the HBO Max series Titans, titled "Dude, Where's My Gar?"; that series exists on Earth-9 of the live action multiverse.